-Supreme Court of the United States 138 S. Ct.
+United States Supreme Court 138 S. Ct.
 1612 (2018)

 Justice GORSUCH delivered the opinion of the Court.

 Should employees and employers be allowed to agree that any disputes between them will be resolved through one-on-one arbitration?
 Or should employees always be permitted to bring their claims in class or collective actions, no matter what they agreed with their employers?